MrCerealGuy/Stonecraft/doc/Manual.md

 ![](/doc/wiki-images/paraffin-to-plastic.png)

-A couple of objects in this mod require one or more gears.
+A couple of objects in pipeworks require one or more gears.
 Craft those with steel ingots and stone, like so:

 ![](/doc/wiki-images/CraftGear.png)